Luna E-1 No.1

 Luna E-1 No.1, sometimes identified by NASA as Luna 1958A, was a Soviet Luna E-1 spacecraft which was intended to impact the Moon.
 It did not accomplish this objective as it was lost in a launch failure.
 It was the first of four E-1 missions to be launched.

 Luna E-1 No.1 was a 361 kg spacecraft which marked the first Soviet attempt to send a spacecraft to the Moon.
 It was also the first mission of the Luna programme.
 The spacecraft was intended to release 1 kg of sodium, in order to create a "comet" of the metal which could be observed from Earth, allowing the spacecraft to be tracked.
 Prior to the release of information about its mission, NASA correctly identified that it had been an attempted lunar impact mission.

 Chief Designer Sergei Korolev's ambitious space plans were being continually frustrated by design changes to the R-7 missile, launch failures, and the fact that the ICBM program took priority.
-On 10 July 1958, a test version of the Luna booster was flown which had a dummy upper stage (live avionics, but no engine) in order to try out the modifications to the R-7, which included a stronger airframe to support the added weight of the upper stage and more powerful engines (these engines had first been tested on Sputnik 3's booster a few months earlier).
-At liftoff, the Blok D strap-on suffered an engine malfunction and broke off of the booster, impacting on the pad and exploding.
-The rest of the R-7 crashed a few hundred feet away.
-This accident, which caused considerable damage to Site 1/5, was traced to high-frequency vibrations in the combustion chamber of Blok D, something that would become a persistent problem on R-7 launches over the next two years.
+On 10 July 1958, a partial test version of the Luna 8K72 was launched without the Blok E upper stage but with the core and strap-ons of the 8K72 which had thicker-gauge tank walls and the AVD malfunction detection system.
+Almost immediately at liftoff, the Blok D strap-on suffered an engine malfunction and broke off the booster, impacting on the pad and exploding.
+The rest of the vehicle crashed a few hundred feet away.
+This accident, which caused considerable damage to Site 1/5, was traced to high frequency combustion instability in the strap-on RD-107 engines, something that would become a persistent problem on R-7 launches over the next two years.
 Since the first Luna probe was scheduled for launch in a month, repairs on the pad were done at breakneck speed.